M2-branes, Higher Form Symmetries and 1-Gerbes: Abstract

-\section{{Abstract}}
+\section{Abstract}

-\textbf{\boldmath{ Higher-Form Symmetries (HFS) of a closed bosonic M2-brane formulated on a compactified target space $\mathcal{M}_9 \times T^2$ are investigated.
+{ Higher-Form Symmetries (HFS) of a closed bosonic M2-brane formulated on a compactified target space $\mathcal{M}_9 \times T^2$ are investigated.
 We show that there is an obstruction to the gauging of these global symmetries in the presence of background fields, a mixed 't~Hooft anomaly.
 Its cancellation is obtained by the inflow term constructed in terms of gauge fields which are flat connections on a $U(1)$-principal bundle and a torsion $\mathcal{G}_1^{\nabla_c}$-gerbe on the M2-brane worldvolume.
 The effect of these gauge structures together with non trivial \textit{winding} embedding maps ensures the breaking of the continuous HFS $U(1)$ symmetry to a discrete subgroup and a worldvolume flux condition on the M2-brane.
-A Wilson surface, identified with the holonomy Hol$_\nabla$ one of the Gerbe structures, the flat $\mathcal{G}_1^{\nabla_c}$-gerbe, is naturally introduced as the topological operator characterizing the M2-brane.
-The resulting topological operators realize discrete symmetries associated with the \textit{winding} and the flux/\textit{monopole} sectors, and their operator algebra is well-defined: the \textit{monopole} operator acts non trivially on a \textit{vortex-dressed} operator, while the winding operator acts on the pullback of the Wilson surface. }}
+The resulting topological operators realize discrete symmetries associated with the \textit{winding} and the flux/\textit{monopole} sectors, and their operator algebra is well-defined: the \textit{monopole} operator acts non trivially on a \textit{vortex-dressed} operator, while the winding operator acts on the transgression of the Wilson surface. \PACS{ {PACS-key}{M-theory, Higher Forms Symmetries, M2-brane, Gerbes, Gauge Theory} } }